graphql-aspnet/graphql-aspnet.github.io/docs/controllers/field-paths.md

 ---

 ## What is a Field Path?
  GraphQL is statically typed.
-Each field in a query must always resolve to a single graph type known to the schema.
+All possible fields on all possible objects must be pre-defined and well-known in advance.
+This is what defines the  schema of your graph.
+Along with this, each field must be "resolvable" in a known and consistant manner.
+If a user requests the `name` field of a donut, graphql must know what steps to take in order to generate a data value for that field.

  In .NET terms that means each field must be represented by a method or property on some class or struct.
 Traditionally speaking, this can introduce a lot of overhead in defining intermediate types that do nothing but organize our data.

 Let's think about this query: